Insitu Announces its High Seas, Long Endurance Integrator VTOL Uncrewed Aircraft System at Navy League’s Sea-Air-Space Global Maritime Expo

 As Integrator approaches at the end of its mission, FLARES again climbs into the sky with a recovery rope attached and performs Insitu’s well-proven maritime retrieval method.
 FLARES then lowers Integrator to the ship’s deck or the landing area to complete the mission.

-With offices in the U.S., U.K., and Australia, Insitu creates and supports unmanned systems and software technology that deliver end-to-end solutions for collecting, processing and managing sensor data.
+With offices in the U.S., U.K., and Australia, Insitu creates and supports uncrewed systems and software technology that deliver end-to-end solutions for collecting, processing and managing sensor data.
 To date, our systems have accumulated more than 1.3 million flight hours.

 Pat Host, Insitu Communications Specialist